EmbryoPhenomics/LabEmbryoCam_V2/documentation/user_guide/user-guide.md

 * **Acquisition length**: How long to acquire video for each position, at each timepoint.
 * **Driver and Folder selection**: The full file path to the directory where you would like to save video.
 This should be selected using the Select button and navigating the browser that pops up.

-Once you have added in your desired acquisition parameters, you can now start an acquisition using the Start acquisition button!
+Once you have added in your desired acquisition parameters, you can now start an acquisition using the Start acquisition button.

-Progress of the experiemtn will be shown at the bottom of the user interface in the 'Experiment Progress' section.
+Progress of the experiment will be shown at the bottom of the user interface in the 'Experiment Progress' section.
 This enables tracking the progress of an experiment.

 <img src="assets/expt-progress.png"  width="80%">